bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 Now I'm clear with prerequisite, my pfSense can get a internet connection and have an access from OpenWRT router to implement a Remote Access VPN.

-Next is follow this steps to get and manage internet for client.
+Next is follow this 2 steps to get and manage internet for client and implement Remote Access.

 ### Step 1: Setup pfSense to allow inbound traffic for client internet connection